hazelcast/hazelcast-reference-manual/src/ConfiguringHazelcast.md

 Besides declarative configuration, you can configure your cluster programmatically.
 Just instantiate a `Config` object and add/remove/modify properties.
 Please refer to the Programmatic Configuration section in [Configuration Overview](#configuration-overview) for a configuration code example.

 You can use wildcards while configuring Hazelcast.
-Please refer to the [Using Wildcard section](#using-wildcard) for details.
+Please refer to the [Using Wildcards section](#using-wildcards) for details.

 Hazelcast also offers system properties to fine tune some aspects of Hazelcast.
 Please refer to the [System Properties section](#system-properties) for details.